Constraining Scale Dependent Growth with Redshift Surveys: Projected Constraints

 \subsection{Scalar-Tensor Parameter Constraints}

 We first consider the general scalar-tensor form Eq.~\eqref{eq:pade}, so our fit parameters are $(c,M_a,\mds,\om)$, with fiducial values $(4/3,0.05,0.05,0.3)$.
-Our standard analysis includes a prior $\sigma(\om)=0.01$ but we also examine variations of this.
+Our standard analysis includes a prior $\sigma(\om)=0.01$ (representing constraints from other experiments apart from on the growth rate) but we also examine variations of this.

 Results show that the amplitude parameter $c$ cannot be constrained, with $\sigma(c)\approx c$ even when fixing $\om$.
 This is due to strong covariance with the shape parameters $M_a$ and $\mds$ (correlation coefficients $0.994$ and $0.974$ respectively) -- since $c$ is both redshift and scale independent, it cannot be distinctly separated from the parameters that do affect the redshift and scale dependence of $\fs$.
+(For example an increase in $c$ can be compensated by a combination of increases in $M_a$ and $\mds$.)
 Only when those parameters are fixed does the uncertainty on the amplitude become constrained, $\sigma(c)\approx0.11$ with a 0.01 prior on $\om$ or $\sigma(c)\approx0.07$ with $\om$ fixed.

 This is an important point: analyses that do not take into account the physics of the form Eq.~\eqref{eq:pade} for scalar-tensor theories, but rather constrain an offset in the low $k$ (and often scale independent) limit, such as $\gm-1=\dg(z=0)(1+a^3)$, are addressing a very different physical model for gravity.
 Such constraints benefit greatly from the persistence effect: that any offset in $\gm$ at any redshift influences $\fs$ at all later redshifts.
 In contrast, the scalar-tensor form has little offset in $\gm$ at low $k$ at any redshift and so it is more difficult to constrain these physical models.